iterative/dvc.org/content/docs/user-guide/project-structure/configuration.md

   will override any value in `studio.offline`.
 Accepts values `true` and `false`.

-- `studio.url` - URL of Studio to use (in case of self-hosted Studio instance).
+- `studio.url` - URL of Studio to use (in case of self-hosted DVC Studio instance).
 This can also be specified through `DVC_STUDIO_URL` environment variable, which will override any value in `studio.url`.
 If not set, `https://studio.iterative.ai` is used.

-- `studio.repo_url` - URL of Git remote associated with the Studio project.
+- `studio.repo_url` - URL of Git remote associated with the DVC Studio project.
   This can also be specified through `DVC_STUDIO_REPO_URL` environment variable, which will override any value in `studio.repo_url`.
 If not set, the URL is set to the [upstream remote] or, failing that, the `origin` remote.